Pest Infestations in Condominiums and Townhomes

 Perhaps the biggest difference between infestations in condominiums/townhomes and apartment complexes is that association managers tend to do a better job keeping the best infestation under wraps.
 They are tasked with protecting the reputation of the complex and maintaining the resale values of the units.
 They are also concerned with protecting the owners’ privacy.
 Also, association managers are more proactive in dealing with infestations because condominium and townhouse owners simply won’t tolerate it.
 On the other hand, tenants in apartment complexes do not enjoy the same amount of leverage.
 No doubt, that is why we are seeing proposed legislation in New Jersey that provides tenants with certain rights and assesses fines against landlords who fail timely handling infestation problems, especially bedbugs.

 Controlling pests in condominiums and townhomes have unique challenges compared to stand-alone single-family housing.
 Single-family housing has the advantage of a stand-alone unit with limited access routes and nesting sites.
-Condominiums and townhomes have certain characteristics that add to the complexity in pest treatments.
+Condominiums and townhomes have certain characteristics that add to the complexity of pest treatments.
 This includes shared, common areas such as hallways, community centers, clubhouses, locker rooms, pro shops, golf club storage racks, and other structures where owners and their possession come into contact with one another – which happens to give hitchhiking pests the perfect opportunity to distribute themselves throughout the complex.
 Also, there are walls and voids shared by units so the ease of an infestation spreading from one unit to the next increase.

 Cowleys Termite & Pest Services is a fully licensed and insured pest control service.
 We are one of Monmouth County’s largest and most established pest control companies and service condominiums and townhomes throughout ALL of New Jersey.
 Cowleys is a member of NPMA, NJPMA, NWCOA, NJWDCOA, NJAA, BOMA NJ, CAI, and IREM.
 Our service manager, Hank Johns, has extensive experience in managing and servicing condominium, cooperative, and homeowner associations.
 He has joined Cowleys with a unique perspective in delivering quality services to the condominium and townhome market.
 We believe that his unique expertise in this particular market segment sets us apart from other pest control services.

-Cowleys has earned a reputation of thoroughness and attention to detail.
+Cowleys has earned a reputation for thoroughness and attention to detail.
 We understand the importance of an expeditious resolution of these matters and offer on-call emergency service.
 For overworked association managers, Cowleys is a welcome “one call, problem solved” service.
 We are equipped to handle all of your pest infestation needs so no time is wasted in finding a reputable company that will get the job done.
 Association managers have the peace of mind and enjoy the streamlined service of dealing with only one company for all of its pest control needs.

 In addition to our pest control division, Cowleys operates Little Rascals Wildlife Removal Services that handles the safe capture and relocation of nuisance wildlife such as raccoons, opossums, and skunks.
 Our Bird Solutions Division handles bird removal and installs a variety of bird control deterrents that make your structures inhospitable for roosting and nesting.
 So if your complex is having problems with Canadian geese, sparrows, starlings, or pigeons, Bird Solutions will remove the birds, implement preventative controls to keep them from coming back, and equally important, clean up the dangerous acidic droppings left behind that are not only an eyesore, but can destroy buildings and is a potential health hazard for your residents.